-Tales from the North, Book I is my second album, now available on Bandcamp.
-Here are my notes about this album and this music, which was ultimately composed to be performed by living, professional musicians:
+Tales from the North, Book I is my second album, now available for purchase and streaming on Bandcamp and in 150+ other places online.
+Here are my notes about this album and this music, which was composed to be ultimately performed by living, professional musicians:

 “Tales from the North is an unlimited series of compositions for two pianos and pianists.
 Book I consists of 12 tales.